 Nickel (Ni) is a highly abundant element with a silvery-white appearance.
-Nickel is frequently combined with other metals to form alloys and is essential for the catalytic activity of some plant and bacterial enzymes but has no known role in humans.
-Most nickel is used to make stainless steel.
+Nickel is frequently combined with other metals to form alloys and is essential for the catalytic activity of some plant and bacterial enzymes (including in several pathogenic and symbiotic species in humans) but has no known role in humans.

 Nickel and its compounds have no characteristic odor or taste.
-Ni compounds are used for Ni plating, to color ceramics, to make some batteries, and as catalysts that increase the rate of chemical reactions.
-One of the most toxic Ni compounds is nickel carbonyl, Ni(CO)4, which is used as a catalyst in petroleum refining and in the plastics industry, is frequently employed in the production of metal alloys (which are popular for their anticorrosive and hardness properties), in nickel-cadmium rechargeable batteries, and is used as a catalyst in hydrogenation of oils.
-Ni(CO)4 is very toxic.
+Ni compounds are used for Ni plating, to color ceramics, to make some batteries, and as substances known as catalysts that increase the rate of chemical reactions.
+One of the most toxic Ni compounds is nickel carbonyl, Ni(CO)4, which is used as a catalyst in petroleum refining and in the plastics industry, is frequently employed in the production of metal alloys such as stainless steel (which are popular for their anticorrosive and hardness properties), in nickel-cadmium rechargeable batteries, and is used as a catalyst in hydrogenation of oils.
+Ni(CO)4 is very toxic and is lipid-soluble, allowing it to cross cell membranes.